Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint2 Homepage Requirements.md

    * -The instructor can click a card to open the full view.

-#### 3. The user’s (instructors and students) home page shall display a clickable thumbnail preview for each card submitted by that user.
+#### 3. The user’s (instructors and students) home page shall display a clickable preview for each card submitted by that user.
 Each preview item shall display the status of the attempted submission.
-Card requests must have one of the following states: Approved, Denied, Pending Approval, or Received. *States are not finalized.*
+Card requests must have one of the following states: Approved, Denied, Pending, or Received.
    * **Acceptance Criteria:**
    * When a user has not sent any cards, the system displays a message such as “No Cards Sent”.
    * **Future Acceptance Criteria:**
    * The card requests are displayed in order, with the most recently sent card being first.
    * The system displays the card title, a preview of the text, and the status of each request.
    * When the status of any of the user’s card requests changes, the new status is shown without needing to refresh manually.
-   * When a user submits a new card request, it is displayed on the user’s home page with the status “Pending Approval”.
+   * When a user submits a new card request, it is displayed on the user’s home page with the status “Pending”.
    * _Cards that were rejected will display a rejection reason, with the full text being displayed in a clickable overlay_.